Don't Be a "Wish-Cycler"

 Keep Things Loose - Don't Ever Bag Recyclables

-Bagging recyclables makes things difficult at the sorting facility especially if the bags (like plastic) aren't recyclable themselves.
+Bagging recyclables makes things difficult at the sorting facility, especially if the bags (like plastic) aren't recyclable themselves.
 Keep recyclables loose unless instructed otherwise by your local recycling company.
-The only exception to this is shredded paper, which can be contained within a paper bag.
+The only exception is shredded paper, which can be contained within a paper bag.

 Empty, Clean & Dry - Let That Be Your Recycling Motto

 In my household, food and drink containers account for the majority of what ends up in the recycle bin.
 But did you know that putting just one food covered container in the recycle bin can contaminate an entire truckload of recyclables?
 So don't toss those dirty bottles of leftover ketchup, oil, or sticky peanut butter jars into the recycling bin.
 Ask yourself if it's empty, clean and dry.
 And when in doubt, throw it out.

 Here's What You Can & Can't Recycle